OctopusDeploy/blog/blog/2024-05/kubernetes-agent/index.md

 ## Why did we build the agent?

 Octopus Deploy already has the ability to deploy to Kubernetes clusters via the Kubernetes API deployment target.
-This target connects to the target cluster, allowing for authenticated kubectl commands to be executed against the cluster.
+This target connects to the target cluster, executing authenticated kubectl commands against the cluster.

-While functional, this target comes with a number of limitations:
+We have heard from customers that there is some limitations with the Kubernetes API target.

 #### Workers required

-To execute a deployment to a Kubernetes API target, an Octopus Worker is required with all the correct tooling.
+To execute a deployment to a Kubernetes API target, it requires an Octopus Worker with all the correct tooling.
-In Octopus Cloud, this is provided by the Octopus Cloud Dynamic Workers.
-However, if you were self-hosting, it requires either executing work on the Octopus Server machine or creating and managing an Octopus Worker.
+In Octopus Cloud, we provide the Octopus Cloud Dynamic Workers, but when self-hosting Octopus Deploy, it requires either executing work on the Octopus Server machine or creating and managing an Octopus Worker.

 #### Tooling

-As the Kubernetes API target uses kubectl to perform its deployments, correct tooling is required.
+As the Kubernetes API target uses kubectl to perform its deployments, it requires the correct tooling.
 This includes authentication plugins for cloud providers and other tools such as Helm.
 This becomes difficult to manage as versions change or when deploying to different clusters with different versions.

 #### Authentication

 The Kubernetes API target requires authentication with the cluster to deploy.
 This authentication can be very complicated depending on the target cluster or hosting platform.
-This information then needs to be added to Octopus Deploy, making securing and automation difficult.
+These authentication credentials must be added to Octopus Deploy, making securing and automation difficult.

 The Kubernetes agent solves all these limitations in three key ways: